Should You Crowdfund Your Mortgage Down Payment?

 Should You Crowdfund Your Down Payment?

-Crowdfunding is traditionally defined as using small amounts of capital from a large group of individual contributors to finance a new venture, according to Investopedia.
-Aspiring entrepreneurs looking to secure funding for their business, or nonprofit organizations needing to fundraise for an upcoming initiative might find that a crowdfunding website can help them reach their goals.
+Crowdfunding is traditionally defined as using small amounts of capital from a large group of individual contributors to finance a new venture.
+Aspiring entrepreneurs looking to secure funding for their business, or nonprofit organizations needing to fundraise for an upcoming initiative, might find that a crowdfunding website can help them reach their goals.

 This same concept can be applied to personal endeavors, including homeownership.
 In fact, there are crowdfunding platforms dedicated to homebuyers who need extra help collecting money for their down payment.